DusanthanSivarajah/FSW_Assignment_1/README.md

 # FSW_Assignment_1
-FSW first assignment to use AI to create image.
+FSW first assignment to use AI to create an image depicting myself.

 Website: "https://civitai.com/"